hjmschoonvelde/ess_qta_2026/README.md

 2. Unzip it and open the `ess_qta_2026` folder in Positron.
 3. Open the lab file for the relevant day and run the code chunks from top to bottom.

+The ZIP file is a snapshot.
+If materials are updated during the course, download the ZIP again and replace your old copy, or use Git to pull the latest version.

 If you use Git, you can clone the repository instead:

 ```bash
 git clone https://github.com/hjmschoonvelde/ess_qta_2026.git
 ```

-Please install R, Quarto, and Positron before the first lab.
+Please install [R](https://cran.r-project.org/), [Quarto](https://quarto.org/docs/get-started/), and [Positron](https://positron.posit.co/download.html) before the first lab.

 ## Slides